 The Waterway, right after the Labyrinth, which has much weaker enemies and the water currents that literally complete most of the level for you.

-And the actual bats in the game, which can swarm around you if you don't kill them while sleeping, and are particularly obnoxious when summon spammed by bosses.
+Goddamned Bats: The game has actual bats which can swarm around you if you don't kill them while sleeping, and are particularly obnoxious when summon spammed by bosses.

-Good Bad Bugs: Playing in Holiday Mode in the Wii version somehow turns Curly's sprite into Quote's.
-Not only is the now-male "Curly" referred to as "she" and "her", you still meet Quote in the Sand Zone.
+Playing in Holiday Mode in the Wii version somehow turns Curly's sprite into the male player character's.
+Not only is the now-male "Curly" referred to as "she" and "her", you still meet the default character in the Sand Zone.
 For the rest of the game two copies of the main character are running around the island.◊ And Curly's panties are still referred to as "Your Panties".
 Yeah.